March 10, 2022

 Yesterday, it was the hovering helicopter triggering the memories of the aborted rescue.
 Now it was the impending snow triggering my fear of being trapped in a blizzard again.

-I spend the past 18 months trying to safely, comfortably avoid all the facets of that horrible event.
-And now, it felt was as if the AZT was handing me individual elements of that trauma one piece at a time.
-Maybe this trail was just decontructing the whole calamitous event down into bite size chunks and forcing me to deal with them.
+I spend the past 18 months trying to safely, and comfortably avoid all the facets of that horrible event.
+And now, it felt as if the AZT was handing me individual elements of that trauma one piece at a time.
+Maybe this trail was just deconstructing the whole calamitous event down into bite-size chunks and forcing me to deal with them.
 Helicopters.
 Snow.
 Wind.
 Collapsing tent.
-Freezing cold temperatures.
+Cold temperatures.
 Fear.
 Fatigue.

 I chewed on this idea a bit.
 Was this thru-hike part of my healing process?
 Enough time has passed that I should be able to work my way through one small element of the ordeal, and then another, and then another, until I had my confidence and hiking mojo back again.
 But did I want to??